We earn a commission for products purchased through some links in this article. Why Trust Us?

 • A non-typical zipper design, which may be inconvenient for some customers

-Alaskan Buffalo Carmel from Magical Shoes are versatile in terms of wear conditions — suitable for environments with temperature drops up to -5 °C. Choose the right fit with caution.
+Alaskan Buffalo Carmel from Magical Shoes is versatile in terms of wear conditions — suitable for environments with temperature drops up to -5 °C. Choose the right fit with caution.
 Although I didn’t have to order a size up or down, pairing these with warm socks will require additional space.
 The latter may be lacking if you stick to your standard size.

 These aren’t waterproof.
 I tried to impregnate them, which improved their functionality in this regard.
 They aren’t slip-resistant either, but the grip is pretty satisfactory.